Dustin-Klein/dg-putting-league/docs/Design.md

         - Zero to many players
         - Custom access code
         - Bonus point (y/n) - defaults to yes
+        - Qualification round (y/n) - defaults to no
 - During registration the league admin will collect payment and add "players" to the event
     - A player does not sign into the webapp, but could exist in the database.
     - If a player does not already exist, adding a new player to the league event will create their identifier and add them to the system